akdrishu/OS_PROJECT/README.md

 # Executing the program

 To run this file in Windows.
-Double click on "bankersalgo" file.
+Double click on "bankersalgo.exe" file.

 To run this file in Linux.
-Enter the following command(for 64 bit systems): wine64 bankersalgo
+Enter the following command(for 64 bit systems): wine64 bankersalgo.exe

-Enter the following command(for 32/64 bit systems): wine bankersalgo
+Enter the following command(for 32/64 bit systems): wine bankersalgo.exe